edbeato/coffee_sales/README.md

 ## Scenario

-## About the Company

 Tessa's Coffee is a small online company that sells coffee beans to individuals across the United States, United Kingdom, and Ireland.
 They sell arabica, robusta, excelsa, and liberica coffee beans with a roast type of light, medium, or dark.
 Customers can buy packages of different sizes ranging from 0.2 kg to 2.5 kg.

-## Guiding Questions

-Could I combine scenario, about the company, and guiding questions all under scenario.

 ## Combining the Data